adap/flower/examples/quickstart_pandas/README.md

 python3 client.py
 ```

-You will see that PyTorch is starting a federated training.
-Have a look to the [Flower Quickstarter documentation](https://flower.dev/docs/quickstart-pytorch.html) for a detailed explanation.
+You will see that the server is printing aggregated statistics about the dataset distributed amongst clients.
+Have a look to the [Flower Quickstarter documentation](https://flower.dev/docs/quickstart-pandas.html) for a detailed explanation.